StephWolter/GetOnTheList/README.md

 * Stephanie Wolter

 # Get On The List
 * How does an author get on any of the NYT Bestseller lists?
 Is it hard?
 Is it about merit?
 Money?
 Marketing?
-**lots more summary**
+This project uses data from the NYT Bestseller lists to create statistical summaries on the leading authors, books, and publishers.
+With this, through predictive analysis, readers can find their next favorite book.

 ## SetUp